Unboxing LLMs > loading...

 Technique Memory Usage Global Context Implementation Complexity Typical Length Range Best Use Cases

-Window/Local Attention LaTeX: O(N \cdot w) Limited to window Medium 8K-32K+ Document processing where local context dominates
+Window/Local Attention (O(N \cdot w)) Limited Medium 8K-32K+ Document processing where locality dominates

-Longformer/BigBird LaTeX: O(N) Partial (via global tokens) Medium-High 16K-64K+ Long document understanding with some global needs
+Longformer/BigBird (O(N)) Partial (global tokens) Medium-High 16K-64K+ Long docs needing some global awareness

-Streaming (Transformer-XL) LaTeX: O(L \cdot d) per chunk Indirect (via state) High Theoretically unlimited Continuous text processing, chatbots
+Streaming (Transformer-XL) (O(L \cdot d))/chunk Indirect (via state) High Theoretically unlimited Continuous streams, chatbots, real-time processing

-RoPE Scaling Same as base model Same as base model Low (for inference) 2-8x original length Extending existing models with minimal changes
+RoPE Scaling Same as base Same as base Low (inference) 2-8x original Extending existing models easily

-Hierarchical Approaches Varies Multi-level High 100K+ Very long documents with hierarchical structure
+Hierarchical Approaches Varies Multi-level High 100K+ Extremely long docs with natural hierarchical structure

 9. Future Research Directions